darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 It is not the purpose of a tone mapping and gamut mapping operators to reconstruct damaged signals, and these flaws need to be corrected earlier in the pipeline with the specialized modules provided.
 However, there is a mechanism in filmic v6 that ensures that any color brighter than the _white relative exposure_ degrades to pure white, so a quick workaround is to simply set the _white relative exposure_ to a value slightly lower than the exposure of the clipped parts.
 In other words: if it is clipped at the input, let it be clipped at the output.
 Chrominance preservation options that work the best for this purpose are the _luminance_ and _euclidean_ norms, or simply _none_.

 ### inconsistent output

-With filmic v6, it is expected that, when exporting the same image to sRGB or Adobe RGB color spaces, and then comparing both images side by side on a large-gamut screen (that can cover Adobe RGB), the sRGB export should have more desaturated highlights than the Adobe RGB version. sRGB being shorter than Adobe RGB, its gamut boundary is closer to the neutral grey axis, and therefore the maximum allowed chroma is lower for any given luminance.
-This is by no mean a bug but a proof that the gamut mapping actually does its job.
+With filmic v6, if you export the same image to sRGB and Adobe RGB color spaces, and then compare both images side by side on a large-gamut screen (that can cover Adobe RGB), the sRGB export _should_ have more desaturated highlights than the Adobe RGB version.
+Since the sRGB color space is shorter than Adobe RGB, its gamut boundary is closer to the neutral grey axis, and therefore the maximum allowed chroma is lower for any given luminance.
+This is by no means a bug but rather is proof that the gamut mapping is actually doing its job.